AlanBarber/bitcheck/docs/USAGE_EXAMPLES.md

 5. **Backup databases**: Include `.bitcheck.db` in backups
 6. **Use verbose sparingly**: Only when debugging, it generates lots of output
 7. **Test first**: Try on a small folder before running on large archives
+8. **Use strict mode for backups**: `--check --recursive --strict` for archives that shouldn't change
+9. **Use timestamp mode for security**: `--check --recursive --timestamps` to detect file system manipulation
+10. **Use single database for portability**: `--single-db` when you need to move directory trees

 ## Integration Examples